Sumit-910/multi-threaded_proxy_server_with_cache/README.md

 - We can decide which type of websites should be allowed by extending the code.
 - We can implement requests like POST with this code.

-# Note :-
-- Code is well commented.
-For any doubt you can refer to the comments.

 ## How to Run

 ```bash